SolimanIslam/Books-app/README.md

 4. You can edit the book details by clicking on the "Edit" icon on the book card.
 5. To delete a book, click on the "Delete" icon on the book card.

-This version (v1.2) of the app has a branch named "2-persisted-books" to distinguish it from the previous version (v1.0) named "1-unpersisted-books."
-The v1.0 version also has a branch named "1-unpersisted-books."

 ![image](https://github.com/SolimanIslam/Books-app/assets/136899518/f6d5913c-3ab0-4208-bd1d-bcded7a7d277)